Norwegian Wood

 poetic.
 The shelves of most rooms carried such items as transistor

-radios, hairdryers, electric carafes and cookers, instant coffee, tea
+radios, hairdryers, electric carafes and cookers, instant coffee,

 bags, sugar cubes, and simple pots and bowls for preparing instant